acisel-fr/sbm/README.md

 # Svelte blog with markdown formatted posts

+## Description

+SMB is a blog software written in Svelte, Typescript, HTML and CSS.
+Posts are written in [markdown] format.
+It is served by [nodejs].

 ## Data

 Metadata describing articles, authors, categories, projects and localisation dictionnaries are placed in the `src/lib/data` folder, are formatted in [yaml] or [markdown] and have a dedicated subfolder: `articles`, `authors`, `categories`, `projects` and `locales`.
 In order to avoid duplication of data, metadata are linked together with a specific field: `code`.